Welcome to LIPSSEE

 - support -access to an online network of friendly, supportive colleagues 24/7

 - information – this blog is updated regularly and features posts on many important library-related topics

 - regular newsletters – these will help keep you up to date and aware of any new developments in the literary/library world

 - ‘Guidelines for Prep School Libraries’ (2016) – compiled by the group for IAPS (The Independent Association of Prep Schools) this document offers a recommended standard of provision for all Prep School libraries

 - networking opportunities – share ideas and good practice, develop your knowledge and expertise through regular contact with colleagues at our meetings throughout the year

 - mentoring -an informal mentoring scheme is available upon request for anyone new in post

-- special discounts – e.g. Kent Book Company see ‘Suppliers’ section of this blog for further details
+- special discounts – e.g. Kent Book Company, Box Clever Education.
+For further details please contact the LIPSSEE co-ordinator

 - advocacy – the group has been responsible, not only for compiling the Guidelines as mentioned above, but also for the publication of several articles on the importance of school libraries (see ‘Advocacy‘ section of this blog for details)

 If you would like to join LIPSSEE or have any queries or comments, ideas for future events or information for the website please contact the group’s founder and coordinator: Denise Reed

 Postal address: Mrs. D. Reed, Assistant Librarian, Ardingly College, College Lane, Ardingly, Haywards Heath, West Sussex, RH17 6SQ